rhcpfan/ios-rubik-solver/README.md

 ### Roadmap

-1. Since the color recognition SVM is pre-trained using pictures of my cube, it would be nice to include a way for the app to learn the colors of another cube (train the liniar SVM on the device).
+1. Since the color recognition **SVM is pre-trained using pictures of my cube**, it would be nice to include a way for the app to learn the colors of any other cube (train the liniar SVM on the device);
+2. A _Swift_ version of the application;
+3. A way to open and process photos of the cube from the photo gallery;
-2. Any ideas?
+4. Any ideas?

 ### Why open source?

 If I would have published _iOSRubikSolver_ to the AppStore, it would have been just another app that would have appeared when you searched for "Magic Cube"...
-I couldn't have published the app stating that it contains a **Rubik's Cube** since this is a registered trademark (please, do not try :grimacing:).
+I couldn't have published the app stating that it contains a **Rubik's Cube** since this is a registered trademark (please, do not try this :grimacing:).
 Even if I would have published it, I am 100% percent sure that I couldn't have had the same satisfaction as releasing it in the open.
 Even if a single person takes this code and learns something new, I consider it as a success.

-This is a good project to learn something about **integration of OpenCV into an iOS app written in Objective-C** (hopefully the Swift version will follow soon), **Image Processing using OpenCV** (edge detection, contour detection, patch filtering), some basic **Machine Learning using OpenCV** (color recognition by using a pre-trained linear SVM), **SceneKit** (3D primitives creation, grouping and animations) and some basic iOS application design.
+This is a good project to learn something about **integration of OpenCV into an iOS app written in Objective-C** (hopefully the Swift version will follow soon), **Image Processing using OpenCV** (edge detection, contour detection, patch filtering), some **basic Machine Learning using OpenCV** (color recognition by using a pre-trained linear SVM), **SceneKit** (3D primitives creation, grouping and animations) and some basic iOS application design.

 ### Contributing